Digital legacy, made warm.

 Private family access

-A calm, access controlled space where loved ones can return to ask questions.
+A private family space where invited loved ones can return, listen, read, and ask questions.

-One guided way to capture stories now and give your family a calm place to keep talking to them over time.
+A guided way to record someone's life stories now and give your family a private place to return to them over time.

 Gentle, guided interviews